 Proposals should not exceed six (6) pages.
-If the cover forms are filled out correctly, then most proposals present a problem to be solved and a proposed solution within three to five pages.
+The proposal should clearly present the problem to be solved and the proposed solution.
+It should include how your proposal impacts students learning.
 Length is not rewarded, but neither is vagueness.

 Funds can be provided for staff, undergraduate or graduate assistance.
 The type of assistance should be consistent with the level of goals to be accomplished.
 Consult with the departmental MSO regarding appropriate funding levels or pay scales for Staff Research Associates (SRA), undergraduates, or Graduate Student Researchers (GSR).
 Teaching Assistant support can also be provided, but only when it is exclusively for direct instruction of undergraduate students.
 Please include in the proposal how TA funding will be provided in the future.
 Again, the departmental MSO can advise on the appropriate levels for TA funding.
 Please be aware that GSRs and TAs are not interchangeable positions and requests for each will be evaluated on different terms.